6 November 2019

 How showing last year's premium on renewal letters led to a reduction in switching

-Alongside today's interim insurance market study report, the FCA also published a paper evaluating the impact of its rules to force insurers to put last year's premium on customer renewal letters.
+Alongside last month's interim insurance market study report, the FCA also published a paper evaluating the impact of its rules to force insurers to put last year's premium on customer renewal letters.

 This seemed something that insurers should have been doing from the dawn of time.
 After all, while consumers may carry around the price of a loaf of bread or a pint of milk in their head, most of us will not be able to instantly recall what we paid for our car or home insurance last year.